aws-samples/s3-select-phonebook-search/README.md

 Download the S3 Select demo application to your local machine and pick a region in the AWS console that matches your local configuration.

 1. [Create an Amazon S3 Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html)
-2. Upload <b> ‘sample_data.csv’ </b>file located in project /src/test/resources directory to your Amazon S3 Bucket
+2. Upload [sample_data.csv](/src/test/resources/sample_data.csv) file located in project /src/test/resources directory to your Amazon S3 Bucket
 3. Before deploying the project to SAM for the first time, you'll need to update some variables with your bucket name.
 Please update the following in the <b>template.yaml </b>file located in the project root directory.<br>

 <b>a.
 Update Environment variables</b> <br>